Bangladesh Army University of Engineering & Technology: Background

-BAUET started its journey when the Honorable Prime Minister of the People's Republic of Bangladesh, Sheikh Hasina planned to establish institutions of higher learning governed by the armed forces (primarily, the army) in the rural areas of Bangladesh to impart quality tertiary education within reasonable cost.
+BAUET started its journey when Prime Minister Sheikh Hasina planned to establish institutions of higher learning governed by the armed forces (primarily, the army) in the rural areas of Bangladesh to impart quality tertiary education within reasonable cost.
 As planned, the Prime Minister gave necessary directions to initiate the establishment of three universities in Saidpur, Natore and Cumilla.
 Accordingly, the foundation plaque of BAUET was unveiled on 15 August 2014 by Zunaid Ahmed Palak, the Member of Parliament (MP) from Natore-3 constituency and Minister of State for Information and Communication Technology Division, Bangladesh.

 Campus

 The university campus is located within the Qadirabad Cantonment.
 It currently occupies an estimated area of 20 acres.
 However, there are plans to expand the present land area and procurement of land is currently ongoing.
 There is a 2-story administrative building, a 8-story academic building and a 5-story annex building in the campus.
 The academic building alone contains about 50,000 sqft of floor space.
 There are also several grocery shops, a large canteen, a garage and a parking lot inside the campus.
 There is a large auditorium with a capacity of 1,000 people for holding various programs and events of the university on the top floor of the annex building.